Evening primrose oil contains gamma-linolenic acid

 Q. I have been using Efamol oil of evening primrose for the past 40 years - about 3000 mg. per day.
 It cleared up my eczema, my calluses on my feet and i was able to give up wearing glasses.
 I take no prescription drugs and am decease free - unlike all my family members.
 I believe in it 100% and wish someone would do more research on it.

-Q. Can a person take evening primrose oil
+Can a person take evening primrose oil

-supplement and Chasteberry supplement together?
+supplement and chasteberry supplement together?

-A. These natural supplements are not known to have any major side
+These natural supplements are not known to have any major side

 effects but we can't predict the effects on any one individual taking them